 So, do you require SEO or local SEO?
 Typically, local SEO is most beneficial for businesses catering to specific regions or those with physical locations.
 Think of plumbers, painters, builders, and local shops—all of these local businesses aim to appear in localized Google search results.

-With 97 per cent of consumers looking online to find local business information, the importance of local SEO can not be overemphasised.
-Furthermore, 50 per cent of people who did a local search on mobile went to a physical store within one day.
-With 18% of local mobile searches leading to a sale within one day!
+With 97% of consumers looking online to find local business information, the importance of local SEO can not be overemphasised.
+Furthermore, 50% of people who did a local search on mobile went to a physical store within one day, and 18% of local mobile searches led to a sale within one day!

 Local searches are on the rise, comprising 46% of all searches conducted on Google, indicating a significant trend toward local intent.
 Over the past two years, there has been an astounding 900% surge in ‘near me’ searches.
-Google recognizes that when consumers seek out a local business or service, they often include specific location identifiers such as city names, towns, or postcodes.
+When consumers seek out a local business or service, Google recognises that they often include specific location identifiers such as city names, towns, or postcodes.
 For instance, rather than simply searching for “blinds,” users might specify “blinds Newcastle,” signaling their preference for blinds stores in that particular area.

-The surge in local searches is largely fueled by the widespread adoption of mobile devices, with 89% of Australians now utilizing smartphones—an increase from 88% in 2017 and 84% in 2016.
-Mobile users leverage their devices to search for products and services on-the-go, with 78% of local searches on mobile devices resulting in offline purchases.
+The surge in local searches is largely fueled by the widespread adoption of mobile devices.
+Mobile users leverage their devices to search for products and services on the go, with 78% of local searches on mobile devices resulting in offline purchases.

 Taken together, these trends underscore the importance of incorporating local SEO into your digital marketing strategy.
 To establish dominance in your local geographic region, it’s crucial to implement a comprehensive local SEO strategy to ensure potential customers can easily find your products or services when they search.